University of Canterbury

 - Spring: mid to late February to late June

-Enrollment for all international students will take place after the International Welcome.
+Enrollment for all international students: in the same week as the International Welcome.

 Enrollment for all international students: in the same week as the International Welcome

 Exams end on: 9 November 2019

 * See information on housing and move-in date below.

 There are some courses which may not be available to Exchange students.
 These include Fine Arts (studio art) courses, teacher education courses (Education courses with EDUC course code under the Bachelor of Arts schedule are open to Exchange students), Journalism courses, 200 level LAWS courses, distance courses, courses in MBA and other Executive Development Programmes, and clinical practice courses.
 Some Physical Education and Sport Coaching courses may require police checks.
 Communication Disorders are open to students who meet pre-requisites except for the clinical practice courses.
 Field work courses in Social Work are not open to Exchange students.
 Entry to other theory courses will be considered case-by‐case basis and approval from Social Work will be required.If you need to know in advance whether you are able to take a particular course, please include a course list in your exchange application.

 - Civil Engineering and Natural Resources Engineering ‐ Students wishing to study Civil and Natural Resource Engineering shouldprovide a list of intended courses with their application.

 - Engineering ‐ It is also recommended that students applying to other engineering disciplines provide a list of courses with their application.

 - Some other courses are limited entry and may have additional entry requirements.
 Please contact the International Mobility Coordinator or Officer if students have enquiries about course restrictions.